Prostate Cancer Prevention

 If you would like to discuss your prostate cancer risk profile with a specialist at Moffitt Cancer Center, you can request an appointment by calling 1-888-663-3488 or submitting a new patient registration form online.
 The multispecialty team in our renowned Urologic Oncology Program includes experts in multiple disciplines who work closely together to provide comprehensive patient care.
 After we review your personal and family medical history, discuss your lifestyle and evaluate your symptoms (if any), we can recommend appropriate prostate cancer screening tests and create an individualized prostate cancer prevention strategy for you.

-As Florida’s top cancer hospital, Moffitt Cancer Center provides every new patient with rapid access to a cancer expert within a day, which is faster than any other cancer hospital in the nation.
+As Florida’s top cancer hospital, Moffitt Cancer Center provides every new patient with rapid access to a cancer expert.
 A referral is not required.